MinimalDevops/MD-Sheet-Editor/n8n_templates/README-n8n-generator.md

    - Click the "Active" toggle to enable each workflow
    - Note the webhook URLs that appear
 5. **Test Workflows**:
-   - Use the webhook URLs to test fetch and update operations
+   - Use the webhook URLs to test fetch, update, and delete operations
+   - Test delete functionality with the provided test scripts:
+     ```bash
+     ./test-delete.sh                    # Test delete for Links document
+     ./test-delete-test-doc.sh           # Test delete for Test document
+     ```

 ### Alternative: Import via CLI